a-maryam/redis-clone/README.md

 ## Design
 - Using C because that's what Redis is written in, and to recall lower level topics such as memory management.
 - Chaining for hashtable collisions: simple for now
+- Made two entry points for insert: one for regular and one for resizing.
+I needed to avoid recursive resizing.
+There is one internal insert instead of using flags for code clarity

 ## Usage
 ```